 MAS Intimates Thurulie is a visionary departure from a standard factory.
 It claims to be the world’s first clothing factory powered solely by carbon-neutral sources.
 Energy consumption is 25% lower than comparable factories, and consumption of potable water about half the norm.

-To reduce embodied energy in the building, the main exterior walls are made of compressed stabilized earth blocks…Read more »
+To reduce embodied energy in the building, the main exterior walls are made of compressed stabilized earth…Read more »

 Development Alternatives head office building in New Delhi is a showcase of traditional, environmentally efficient construction materials and systems that can be economically developed for low-energy mass production and adopted by the mainstream building industry, especially in developing countries.

-In an interview within the book, internationally-renowned architect and designer of the building,…Read more »
+In an interview within the book, internationally-renowned architect and designer of the…Read more »

 Sede principal de Holcim Costa Rica en San José es una huida de las normas, y el diseño del emplazamiento tiene un mérito eclógioco más allá de cualqier edificio des oficinas.